-Roman Krznaric is a social philosopher whose books, including Empathy, The Wonderbox and How to Find Fulfilling Work, have been published in more than twenty languages.
-He is the founder of the world’s first Empathy Museum and of the digital Empathy Library.
-He is also a founding faculty member of The School of Life and on the faculty of Year Here.
-Roman has been named by the Observer as one of Britain’s leading popular philosophers.
+Roman Krznaric (Author, Reader) Roman Krznaric is a public philosopher who writes about the power of ideas to change society.
+His books, including Empathy, The Wonderbox and Carpe Diem Regained, have been published in more than 20 languages.
+After growing up in Sydney and Hong Kong, Roman studied at the universities of Oxford, London and Essex, where he gained his PhD in political sociology.
+He went on to found the world’s first Empathy Museum and the digital Empathy Library, and was also a founding faculty member of The School of Life.
+He is currently a Research Fellow of the Long Now Foundation in San Francisco.
+Roman has been named by The Observer as one of Britain’s leading popular philosophers.
 His writings have been widely influential amongst political and ecological campaigners, education reformers, social entrepreneurs and designers.
-He is an acclaimed public speaker, and his talks and workshops have taken him from a London prison to Google’s headquarters in California.
-After growing up in Sydney and Hong Kong, he studied at the universities of Oxford, London and Essex, where he gained his PhD in political sociology.
-Roman has worked as an academic, a gardener and a human rights campaigner.
-He is also a fanatical real tennis player and has a passion for making furniture.
+An acclaimed public speaker, his talks and workshops have taken him from a London prison to Google’s headquarters in California.